Parasitic-free gate: A protected switch between idle and entangled states: Examples of the PF gate

 We evaluate the static $ZZ$ interaction using the parameters listed in Table~\ref{tab:device}.
 We take three different approaches for our evaluations.
 In one approach we numerically diagonalize the Hamiltonian~(\ref{eq.hcoupler}) in a large Hilbert space.
 We tested these results with yet another numerical formalism proposed recently in Ref.~\cite{li2021non-perturbative}, namely the Non-Perturbative Analytical Diagonalization (NPAD) method.
 These two methods give rise to the same result as plotted in Fig. (\ref{fig:staticzz}) in Appendix \ref{app compare}.
 In the same plot we also present the second order Schrieffer-Wolff perturbative results as SWT, which turns out to be consistent with the numerical results only when the coupler frequency is tuned far away from qubits.

-Figure~\ref{fig:coupler2zz} shows numerical values for the static $ZZ$ interaction at different coupler frequency $\omega_c$ for the six devices listed in Table \ref{tab:device}.
-One can see that device 1 possesses only one zero point at lower coupler frequency $\sim 4.5$~GHz at which the effective coupling strength between two qubits is not zero.
-This indicates that device 1 does not support an idle mode.
-However, the device 2-6 have idle modes by verifying that for each device $g_{\rm eff}=0$ nearly overlaps one of the $ZZ$-free points and this will be discussed below.
+Figure~\ref{fig:coupler2zz} shows numerical values for the static $ZZ$ interaction at different coupler frequency $\omega_c$ for the seven devices listed in Table \ref{tab:device}.
+One can see that all devices possess at least one zero-$ZZ$ point.
+This will be further discussed below.

-\subsection{The Idle mode}
+\subsection{The idle mode}

-At the idle mode qubits are not only $ZZ$-free but also decoupled.
-In a circuit with tunable coupler frequency, there may exist a certain coupler frequency at which the effective interaction between qubits vanishes, i.e. $g_{\rm eff}=0$.
-Using Eq.~(\ref{eq.geff}) one can easily find an answer, however we can make a more precise derivation.